Skip to main content

 #1 Set a strong root password

 Similar to many routers, Unraid systems do not have a password set by default.
 This ensures you can quickly and easily access the management console immediately after initial installation.
 However, this doesn't mean you shouldn't set one.
 Doing this is simple.
 Just navigate to the Users tab and select the root user.
 Now set a password.
-From then on, you will be required to authenticate anytime you attempt to login to the webGUI.
+From then on, you will be required to authenticate anytime you attempt to login to the WebGUI.

 tip